mpampuch/julia-notes/README.md

 ---

-## R vs Julia Vectorization Performance Notes
+## Vectorization Performance: R vs Julia

+**Important Note**: While vectorization is often faster in many languages, this is not always the case in Julia.
+Julia's JIT compilation can make explicit loops just as fast as vectorized operations.

 ### 1. Why R Needs Vectorization